EasyCard: Taoyuan Metro

 The EasyCard are available for each station of the Taoyuan Airport MRT.

 Using the card to shuttle between the three stations from A12 station (Airport Terminal 1) to A14a station (Airport Hotel) is free.

 Kaohsiung Metro

 Users of the card can use the card on the Red and Orange Lines of the Kaohsiung Metro.
 Fares deducted from the card depend on the distance traveled and a 15% discount over single journey tokens, which is the same as iPASS.

 The Circular light rail enabled EasyCard usage from February 2018.

-The EasyCard can be add-valued only at the information center of each station of Kaohsiung Metro.
+The EasyCard can be topped up only at the information center of each station of Kaohsiung Metro.
 The add-value machines are scheduled to enable EasyCard add-value function in May 2018.

-Taiwan Railway Administration
+Taiwan Railway

-The EasyCard is available for all stations of the TRA.
-Passengers holding the card can take all trains of the TRA, except Taroko Express, Puyuma Express, group trains, tourism trains, and specified operating trains.
+The EasyCard is available for all stations of Taiwan Railway.
+Passengers holding the card can take all trains except Taroko Express, Puyuma Express, group trains, tourism trains, and specified operating trains.

 There is a 10% discount if the travelling distance is less than 70km.